 Some people pass their driving test as a keen 17-year-old but then, as the years pass, find themselves driving less and less.
 Maybe you live in the centre of a big city where owning a car is not practical.
 Or perhaps you got married and designated all the driving responsibilities to your spouse.

 Whatever the reason, situations change and one day you may find yourself needing to drive again – perhaps you have moved to a more remote area or find yourself living alone.
 For those who haven't driven for a long time, getting back behind the wheel can be a daunting prospect.

-Legally, unless you have become disabled in any way (in which case you need to contact the DVLA) if you still hold a driving licence you are free to hop in and drive off.
+Legally, unless you have become disabled in any way (in which case you need to contact the DVLA), if you still hold a driving licence you're free to hop in and drive off.
 However, in reality it may not be as simple as that.

 Getting back behind the wheel

 For a start, if you haven't driven for 10 or 15 years, your driving skills will be rusty.
 Also, the roads will have changed in that time.
 Not only will they be much busier, but the rules of the road are constantly changing.

 The best thing to do to get motoring again is to book yourself on to a refresher driving course.
 These courses are widely available from most driving schools.
 Unlike learning to drive the first time, there is no test to pass at the end, so it is much less stressful.
 The courses are designed to help you feel comfortable driving a modern car on today's busy roads.
 They will teach you how to drive safely, which will give you more confidence.